Local normal approximations and probability metric bounds for the matrix-variate $T$ distribution and its application to

-\section{Main results}
+\section{Main Results}

-In Theorem~\ref{thm:p.k.expansion} below, we prove an asymptotic expansion for the ratio of the centered matrix-variate $T$ density to the centered matrix-variate normal (MN) density with the same covariances.
-The case $d = m = 1$ was proven recently in \cite{arXiv:2201.05950}.
+In Theorem~\ref{thm:LLT.matrix.T} below, we prove an asymptotic expansion for the ratio of the centered matrix-variate $T$ density to the centered matrix-variate normal (MN) density with the same covariances.
+The case $d = m = 1$ was proven recently in \cite{Ouimet_2022_Student_JCA} (see also \cite{doi:10.1109/LCOMM.2015.2442576} for an earlier rougher version).
 The result extends significantly the convergence in distribution result from Theorem~4.3.4 in \cite{Gupta_Nagar_1999}.

 \begin{theorem} Let $d,m\in \N$, $\Sigma\in \mathcal{S}_{++}^{ d}$ and $\Omega\in \mathcal{S}_{++}^{ m}$ be given.
 Pick any $\eta\in (0,1)$ and let

 denote the bulk of the centered matrix-variate $T$ distribution, where